 Or do you not know that the unrighteous will not inherit the kingdom of God?
 Do not be deceived; neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor homosexuals,1 Corinthians 6:9(NASB)

 Heavenly Father, thank You for Your Word and the truths that it contains.
 Keep me from all forms of sexual sins and perverted acts and attitudes, thoughts and imaginations.
-May the words of my mouth and the thought of my heart be pure in Your sight - so that my life is not only positionally holy but practically holy, in all I say and do - to the honour of Your name, AMEN.
+May the words of my mouth and the thoughts of my heart be pure in Your sight, so that my life is not only positionally holy but practically holy - in all I say and do - to the honour of Your name, AMEN.

 Never miss a post